-The Regional Tourism Satellite Account provides annual data for Australia’s tourism regions.
+The Regional Tourism Satellite Accounts present annual data for Australia’s tourism regions for 2021-22.
 This data includes:

 This data allows for comparison between: